Putin: 'We Know' True Identities Of U.K.'s 2 Suspects In Skripal Poisoning

 Citing the GRU's reputation for strict discipline and hierarchy, May said of the attack on the Skripals, "It was almost certainly also approved outside the GRU, at a senior level of the Russian state."

+As NPR has reported: "Over the course of two days, the men traveled from London to Salisbury, England, twice — once to perform reconnaissance around the Skripals' home, and again to put lethal poison on their front door, police say.
+The men were spotted on numerous security and surveillance cameras as they moved between the two cities.
+Hours after their final visit to Salisbury, they took a late-night flight back to Moscow on March 4 — the same day the Skripals were sickened."

+Both Sergei and Yulia Skripal survived, along with a police officer named Nick Bailey.

-In addition to the Skripals, the exotic poison that was found in the Salisbury region of England was also blamed for the death of Dawn Sturgess, 44, who seems to have come into contact with the same nerve agent in July.
-Two others also fell ill: Sturgess's boyfriend, Charlie Rowley; and police officer Nick Bailey.
+The same exotic poison was also blamed for the death of Dawn Sturgess, 44, who seems to have come into contact with Novichok in July.
+Sturgess's boyfriend, Charlie Rowley, also fell ill.

-Putin and Russia have vehemently denied having anything to do with the poisoning.
-Shortly after the Skripals were attacked, Putin replied to a question about the attack, "Russia does not have such chemical agents."
+Putin and Russia have vehemently denied having anything to do with the poisoning cases.
+Shortly after the Skripals were attacked, Putin replied to a question about the incident, saying, "Russia does not have such chemical agents."

-Putin also said that if the poison used were really a chemical warfare agent, death would have been instantaneous.
+Putin also said at the time that if the poison used were really a chemical warfare agent, death would have been instantaneous.